avksmit2/angular-template/README.md

 ## Setup/Installation Requirements

 * Clone the directory "js-github-user" in a command line.
-* Run "npm init", then "npm install" in the command line.
+* Run "npm install" in the command line.
-* Run "bower init", then "bower install" in the command line.
+* Run "bower install" in the command line.
+* Run "gulp build" in the command line.
-* Type "gulp build" and then "gulp serve" in the command line.
+* Run "gulp serve" in the command line.
 * Go to the webpage that opens.
+You can also open the index.html file in a web browser instead of using gulp serve.

 ## Known Bugs